 01 of 07

-Tortoiseshell cats are named for their bi-colored coats that look like, well, tortoiseshell.
-Affectionately referred to as "torties," these colorful kitties' coats are made up of large patches of two colors, sometimes including tiny patches of white.
+Tortoiseshell cats are named for their bi-colored coats that look like the shell of a tortoise.
+Affectionately referred to as "torties," these colorful kitties are favorite pets in many homes.

-Much like calico cats, tortoiseshell cats have some pretty interesting genetics–and have become mainstays in folklore all over the world.
+Much like calico cats, tortoiseshell cats have some pretty interesting genetics, and they've become mainstays in folklore all over the world.

 02 of 07

 The distinctive feature of a tortoiseshell is her patterned coat—not her breed.
 A tortoiseshell breed of cat doesn't actually exist.
 Several breeds, however, can exhibit tortoiseshell markings, such as American Shorthair, British Shorthair, Cornish Rex, Persian, and Maine Coons, among others.

 Although tortoiseshell coats are most commonly a ginger red and black, they can also have hints of cream, orange, or gold.
 The colors in their coats are either "bridled" and look like they're woven together, or "patched," which means the colors form in large patches all over the body.Continue to 3 of 7 below.

 Most Tortoiseshell Cats Are Female and Males Are Extremely Rare